apache/nuttx/Documentation/components/paging.rst

 ``include/nuttx/arch.h``.
 However, for the case of this paging logic, the architecture specific functions are declared in ``include/nuttx/page.h``.
-Standard, architecture-specific functions that should already be provided in the architecture port.
-The following are used by the common paging logic:
+Standard, architecture-specific functions that should already be provided in the architecture port are :c:func:`up_block_task` and :c:func:`up_unblock_task`.
+New, additional functions that must be implemented just for on-demand paging support are:

-.. c:function:: void up_block_task(FAR struct tcb_s *tcb, tstate_t task_state)

-   The currently executing task at the head of the ready to run list must be stopped.
-Save its context and move it to the inactive list specified by task_state.
-This function is called by the on-demand paging logic in order to block the task that requires the page fill, and to

-.. c:function:: void up_unblock_task(FAR struct tcb_s *tcb)

-   A task is currently in an inactive task list but has been prepped to execute.
-Move the TCB to the ready-to-run list, restore its context, and start execution.
-This function will be called

-New, additional functions that must be implemented just for on-demand paging support:

 .. c:function:: int up_checkmapping(FAR struct tcb_s *tcb)